SAP deployment on Azure using an Oracle database

 Azure NetApp Files

-This reference architecture shows a set of proven practices for running SAP NetWeaver with Oracle Database in Azure, with high availability.
-The architecture principles are operating system (OS) agnostic, however, unless otherwise specified, it is assumed to be based on Linux.
+This reference architecture shows a set of proven practices for running a high-availability SAP NetWeaver with Oracle Database on Azure.
+The architecture principles are OS-agnostic, however, unless otherwise specified, the architecture is assumed to be based on Linux.

-The first diagram shows a reference architecture for SAP on Oracle in Azure, which utilizes availability sets.
+The first diagram shows a reference architecture for SAP on Oracle in Azure.
+We recommend that you deploy across two availability zones.

 Note